Why Is Mac Storage Still Full Even After Deleting Files?

 Check out the article here to find the hidden system files: How to View Hidden Files on Mac?

-Are you wondering why my Mac is still full after deleting files?
+Are you wondering why Mac is still full after deleting files?
 You can manually troubleshoot the issue through some tried & tested workarounds.

 Quick Solution: If nothing above worked, try the expert tool that permanently erases files by overwriting them using secure wiping methods.
 Go to the Professional Approach.